Babies born with syphilis hit highest level in 32 years in Pennsylvania

-(WBRE/WYOU) — The Pennsylvania Department of Health (DOH) is urging mothers-to-be to get tested for syphilis to reverse the recent trend of babies being born with the disease.
+The Pennsylvania Department of Health (DOH) is urging mothers-to-be to get tested for syphilis to reverse the recent trend of babies being born with the disease.
+KTLA’s sister station WBRE/WYOU reports.

 Acting Secretary of Health and Pennsylvania Physician General Dr. Denise Johnson said she is strongly encouraging pregnant people to seek prenatal care and to get tested in an effort to prevent babies from being born with syphilis.